 We set up our new Vango airbeam tent quickly, (check out our video for how quick!) and unpacked the rest of the furniture.
 A double camp bed for us (epic albeit pretty heavy to carry from car to festival site) inflatable sofa, chairs, camping stove and table, roll mats and finally the Coleman Event Shelter.

 *Ok when I said we packed light I lied, we really didn’t.

 We were at the festival with two other families (including How to be a Dad) and we set up our tents around the event shelter.
 I really might have only expected this to be useful for rainy camping days but the reason why we packed it was because the event shelter provided brilliant cover from the sun which was fairly extreme at times over the weekend.

 So all set up and ready to go we ate a quick tea of sausage butties and burgers and made our way into the festival itself around 7.
 We didn’t do much that first evening apart from enjoy the late summer evening whilst listening to music at the Nightingale stage.
 The kids spent hours running up and down the huge hill and we sampled the rather nice gin and prosecco from the Nags Head horse box cart!
-If you want to hire one you can find them on Instagram here!

 The festival instantly felt friendly and safe and the kids loved the freedom to run wild.
 They ran, they danced, they flossed and we all relaxed into the festival vibe.